top of page

 A Psychodynamic Approach to Medications

-Recognizing how psychological and interpersonal elements influence medication use can pave the way for treatment that fosters active recovery.
+Recognizing how psychological and interpersonal elements influence medication use can pave the way for treatment that fosters active recovery and healing.
 The same psychodynamic principles and techniques employed in therapy are utilized in the process of selecting and taking medication.
-A patient’s unconscious mental landscape significantly affects their psychological response to medication (e.g. placebo or nocebo effect) and influences their medication-related behaviors.
+The unconscious mental landscape significantly affects physiological response to medication (e.g. placebo or nocebo effect) and influences medication-related behaviors.

-The physician must be more than just a ‘prescriber’ who relies on mental algorithms and checklists to select a medication and then dictates that the patient take it without question.
-Instead, the physician works alongside the patient in a collaborative exploration of the patient's mental world to identify any anti-therapeutic influences at play.
-By bringing unconscious elements into awareness, patients can be empowered to make more conscious decisions regarding their medication.
-This approach also allows physicians to change the ways they participate in the dynamic to enhance the effectiveness of medication treatment.
+The physician must be more than just a ‘prescriber’ who relies on mental algorithms and checklists, dictating treatment without allowing questions.
+Instead, they engage in collaborative exploration of the mental world to identify any anti-therapeutic influences at play.
+By bringing unconscious elements into awareness, patients can be empowered to make more conscious decisions about medication.
+This approach also allows physicians to change the ways they participate in the relationship in order to optimize treatment outcomes.

 Unconscious